CMPUT 404

 1. Do not write down something that you cannot explain to your instructor.

-4. When you are helping other students, avoid showing them your work directly.
-Instead, explain your solution verbally in terms of ideas instead of reading them your code.
-Students whose work is copied also receive academic sanctions.
+2. When you are helping other students, avoid showing them your work directly.
+Instead, explain your solution verbally.
+Allowing your work to be copied is also considered inappropriate collaboration.

-5. If you find yourself reading another student's solution, do not write anything down.
+4. If you find yourself reading another student's solution, do not write anything down.
 Once you understand how to solve the problem, remove the other person's work from your sight and then write up the solution to the question yourself.
-Looking back and forth between someone else's paper and your own paper is copying and will result in academic sanctions for both you and your fellow student.
+Looking back and forth between someone else's paper and your own paper is almost certainly copying and considered inappropriate collaboration.

-10. If you include code or ideas from someone who isn't you (including from an Generative AI or LLM) you must cite it.
+If you include code or ideas from someone who isn't you (including from a Generative AI or LLM) you must cite it.
 Here is an example of an appropriate citation:

 # The following function from Django Software Foundation and contributors, "Writing your first Django app, part 2", 2024-01-05